FuriKuri/reachable/README.md

 # reachable

-Small libary to test if a system is reachable.
+Small library to test if a system is reachable.

 ## ping
 ```javascript